 At a Glance

-- Reduced waste to landfill by 30% in last five years
+- Recycling waste increased to 75% in last five years

 - Reduced water usage by 24% in last 2 years

 Each year we review our progress towards a sustainable and ethical adventure centre delivering fun but safe sessions to our users.
-This year, we want to focus on making our customers more aware of our sustainable and responsible tourism practices, to make more signage about sustainability, encouraging them to help, telling them about places to go that use public transport, and getting our instructors to make more effort to engage with customers telling them about Dartmoor, the countryside and wildlife.
+We want to make our customers aware of our sustainable and responsible tourism practices, so we have been adding more signage about sustainability, telling them about places to go using public transport, and getting our instructors to engage with customers telling them about Dartmoor, the countryside and wildlife.

 Reducing our energy use